External Ids for VAV1 Gene

 VAV1 (Vav 1 Guanine Nucleotide Exchange Factor) is a Protein Coding gene.
-Diseases associated with VAV1 include hiv-1 and cherubism.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and guanyl-nucleotide exchange factor activity.
+Diseases associated with VAV1 include common variable immunodeficiency.
+Among its related pathways are PI3K/AKT Signaling in Cancer and Immune System.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and Rho guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is VAV3.

 UniProtKB/Swiss-Prot for VAV1 Gene

 Couples tyrosine kinase signals with the activation of the Rho/Rac GTPases, thus leading to cell differentiation and/or proliferation